-Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in Covid-19 travel restrictions
+Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in travel chaos

 "We are legally entitled to charge the fees that are in place and we will not be amending this outcome for you."

-However, after the Herald made inquiries, a Flight Centre spokeswoman said staff had managed to get waived for Douce a non-refundable deposit of $100 per person for the hotel room in Thailand.
+However, after the Herald made inquiries, a Flight Centre spokeswoman said staff had managed to get a non-refundable deposit of $100 per person for the hotel room in Thailand, waived for Douce.

-The other fees included $350 per person Flight Centre cancellation fee, and a $200 per person Thai Airways fee, totalling $1100.
+The other fees included a $350 per person Flight Centre cancellation fee, and a $200 per person Thai Airways fee, totalling $1100.

+A Flight Centre spokeswoman said the fee helped to cover the part of the service that's already been provided by the consultant.

 "A Flight Centre cancellation fee of $350 applies to long-haul international travel, and is disclosed to and agreed upon by the customer before booking.

-"The amount covers just a small portion of the many hours of work and effort that our Travel Experts put into consulting and arranging the customer's travels, as well as handling cancellations directly with suppliers.
+"The amount covers just a small portion of the many hours of work and effort that our travel experts put into consulting and arranging the customer's travels, as well as handling cancellations directly with suppliers."

-"In this scenario, we have offered customers the opportunity to hold the full travel cost in credit to use at a later date, in which case they would not be charged a cancellation fee."
+Consumer NZ chief executive Jon Duffy said he had received a steady stream of complaints about the cancellation fee and all of the customers were not aware of the "penalty".

+"Cancellation fees are not uncommon but in our opinion they need to be reasonable - $350 seems far in excess of what could reasonably be expected to cover the administrative costs of Flight Centre handling these bookings."